MA/Postgraduate Diploma in Film Studies:Theory and Practice (full-time or part-time)

 College of Arts, Social Sciences, & Celtic Studies

-The MA in Film Studies: Theory and Practice is a pioneering programme that prepares students for a range of careers in film and media related areas.
-Film today offers a broad mix of employment opportunities, including in academia, film practice and arts administration.
-This programme responds to this changing environment combining a strong academic focus on the critical and historical study of film with modules incorporating aspects of digital film practice or reflecting on film’s role in arts administration and festival curation.
-While the programme provides the opportunity for students to take the traditional academic pathway, including the completion of an 18,000 minor dissertation, students may also choose to undertake a final practice-based project to complete their degree.
+The MA in Film Studies: Theory and Practice is a pioneering programme that prepares students for a range of careers in film and media related area.
+This programme combines a strong academic focus on the critical and historical study of film with modules focusing on diverse aspects of contemporary film practice.
+Past graduates have gone on to pursue PhDs as well as working in a range of roles within media production, administration and education.
+As part of its unique combination of theory and practice, the programme offers students a choice between an 18,000 word minor dissertation and a final practice-based project to complete their degree.

-• preparation for professional work and/or graduate study via a portfolio record of academic work and digital films completed
+• preparation for professional work and/or graduate study via a portfolio of academic work and short films

 • skills in oral and written communication